deeptools/deepTools/docs/content/tools/bamCompare.rst

    :prog: bamCompare
    :nodefault:

 .. note:: As of deepTools 4.0.0, ``bamCompare`` uses a new Rust-backed core. ``--blackListFileName`` may be gzip-compressed and blacklist filtering is done at base-pair resolution rather than by rejecting whole genomic chunks.
 The SES scaling method and ``--ignoreDuplicates`` have both been removed; for duplicate removal use ``--samFlagExclude`` against a BAM file with duplicates marked.
-The previous pure-Python implementation is still available as ``bamCompare_old`` during the transition period, but will be removed in a future release.